Frequently asked questions

 Direct connection to the specialist unit:

-The Federal Ministry for Digital and State Modernization (BMDS) is currently testing various options for administrative integration.
+The Federal Ministry for Digital Transformation and Government Modernisation (BMDS) is currently testing various options for administrative integration.
 This pilot program, conducted in partnership with the City of Dresden and the Free State of Saxony, is scheduled to run through the second quarter of 2026.
 The ultimate goal of these efforts is to establish a consistent, federally coordinated onboarding model for all municipalities across Germany.

 Sandbox